Section 54 of the Constitution Act, 1867: Current operation

 Under the principle of responsible government, the recommendation is authorised by the federal Cabinet.
-A Cabinet member passes the governor general's recommendation to the Commons, now usually by means of a written notice accompanying a bill at any stage before third reading, the final vote on a bill in the Commons.
+A Cabinet member gives the governor general's recommendation to the Commons at any stage before third reading, the final vote on a bill in the Commons.
+This is now usually done by means of a written notice accompanying a bill.
 The recommendation must be given for any new financial legislation, and again for any proposal to change an existing tax or appropriation bill in any significant fashion.

 The effect of section 54 on private member's bills has changed over the years.
 Formerly, if it appeared to the Speaker of the Commons that a private member's bill would require the spending of public money or an increase in taxes, the Speaker would rule the bill out of order when it was first introduced.
-However, changes to the procedural rules regarding private member bills in 2003 have increased the possibility that a private member's bill will come to a vote.
+However, changes to the procedural rules regarding private member's bills in 2003 have increased the possibility that those bills will come to a vote.
 That change, in turn, has resulted in a change in approach to the royal recommendation.
 Now, the Speaker will recognise that the sponsor of the private member's bill has the right to have it debated, but will urge the sponsor to seek the royal recommendation.
 If the royal recommendation has not been given by the time the bill is ready for final debate on third reading, the Speaker will rule it out of order.

-There is uncertainty regarding how far section 54 may limit the authority of the Senate and private members with regard to money bills because no court action has clarified its precise scope.

-The precedents from the Commons are ambiguous, and it is unclear whether the Senate can change a money bill that the Commons has passed to increase spending or taxation.
+There is uncertainty regarding how far section 54 may limit the authority of the Senate and private members with regard to money bills.
+For one thing, there has not been any court decision clarifying the precise scope of the section.
+In addition, the precedents from the Commons are ambiguous, and it is unclear whether the Senate can change a money bill that the Commons has passed to increase spending or taxation.
 In some cases, if the Senate has amended a money bill passed by the Commons, the Speaker of the House of Commons has ruled the amended bill out of order and refused to allow it to be considered.
 On other occasions, the Speaker has simply pointed out the issue in debate to allow the members of the House of Commons to decide.
 In some cases, the Commons has rejected Senate amendments, as a breach of the powers of the House of Commons, but in other cases, the Commons has proceeded to consider the amendments.

 It is clear that the Senate can amend a money bill to decrease spending or taxation.